hnakae/go-club/_posts/strength-of-stones.md

 ---

-## Basic Concepts of Go #1: The Strength of Stones
+## Intro: Basic Concepts of Go #1: The Strength of Stones

----

 This one is crucial.
+As I mentioned at the end of the previous chapter, this is the cornerstone concept.
 If you read the basic concepts of Go (from 5 to 2), that's good, but you can forget them all.
 Just remember this one concept.
-The reason why this concept on the strength of stones is so important, is that when you really break down and get to the essence of each of the other four concepts, what you will find is that they are all connected by this one concept.
+The reason why this concept on the strength of stones is so important, is that when you really break down and get to the essence of each of the other four concepts, what you will find is that they can all be reduced to this one concept.

 Just like when you checkmate the king in chess, and guarantee your victory, the moment you master this concept, it wouldn't be an exaggeration to say that you have a _comprehensive understanding of all the basic theories of go_.
 This is the basic theory that encompasses everything about Go.

 ---

+## The golden rules

 So let's get on with the two key points:

-1 Moves near alive stones are small.
+## _1) Moves near alive stones are small._

-2 Moves without the threat of a follow up are small.
+## _2) Moves without the threat of a follow up are small._

 ---

-These are the two.
+This is it.
 Burn these into your memory so that when you wake up from this simulation you still remember them.

-The two points share a close relationship.
-When it comes to living stones, they're obviously already alive so there's no threat that you can aim for.
-Basically there isn't much of a follow up against such a group.
-Thus, moves in this area are small.

 ---

 We can rephrase these two key points like this as well:

-1. Moves near stones that aren't alive are big.
+## _1) Moves near stones that aren't alive are big._

-2. Moves with the threat of a follow up are big.
+## _2) Moves with the threat of a follow up are big._

 ---